top of page

 This approach has consistently given me a TDS of 2% without sacrificing flavor.
 Feel free to explore or follow other ratios.

-Leaving space above the water consistently yields about 2% TDS, with chocolate, nut, and malt flavors—no citrus or lemon notes.
+Leaving space above the water consistently yields about 2% TDS, with great flavor.
+Depending on the coffee used and roast, you may end up with chocolate, nut, and malt flavors.
+If using something more floral with citrus, you'll get these notes.
 Filling the water to the top tends to give cold brew a lighter body.

 5. Fresh roasted beans and gas